-- 1. Open the heating medium supply and return valves to initiate heating. - 2.
-Turn the main power disconnect switch to the "ON" position. - 3.
-If the hot box is equipped with a circulation fan(s), push the "CIRCULATING FAN START" button(s). - 4.
-Using the Temperature Controller (also known as Process Controller) set the desired operating temperature (The controller will display two temperatures.
+- 1. Turn the main power disconnect switch to the "ON" position.
+This will turn the heating elements on. - 2.
+If the hot box is equipped with a circulating fan(s), push the "CIRCULATING FAN START" button(s).
+The green "CIRCULATING FAN START" button(s) should now be illuminated. - 3.
+Using the Temperature Controller (also known as Process Controller) set the desired operating temperature.
+The controller will display two temperatures.
 The upper temperature indicates the current hot box temperature.
-The lower temperature indicates the set temperature).
+The lower temperature indicates the set temperature.
 Refer to the applicable controls specific unit to your unit: - a.
-Eurotherm 3216 Temperature Controllers (132 TC): To set the operating temperature, simply push the up or down buttons to the desired temperature. - b.
+Eurotherm 3216 Temperature Controllers (132 TC): To set the operating temperature; simply push the "Mode" up or down arrows to the desired temperature. - b.
 Honeywell UDC1200 Temperature Controllers (132 TC): To set the operating temperature; push the "SETUP" button in the lower right corner.
 A green "SP" will appear in the lower display.
-Push the up or down arrow keys at the bottom of the controller to raise or lower the temperature set-point.
+Push the up or down arrow keys at the bottom of the controller to raise or lower the temperature setpoint.
 When the desired temperature is set, push the "SETUP" key again to return to the normal display screen.